Balazs-Lab/Escapability/README.md

 * Virus-strain-specific amino acid position alignment with HXB2
 * Percent of total reads showing any amino acid change relative to wild type
 * Breakdown of the types and frequencies of amino acid changes

+## Escape Barrier Analysis

+This analysis calculates the Escape Barrier Scores (AUC of the Escapability Plot), as described in the paper.
+In order to run this analysis, the full Viral Escape Pipeline will need to have been run and the Viral Haplotype Analysis will have need to have been performed.